zodf0055980/Yuan-fuzz/README.md

 ## TODO
-- We not implement with master and slave mode.
 - Cannot use ` -i -` to resume fuzzer.
 - Allow use other format to write argv info file, likes json
 - Release English paper, I did in traditional Chinese now.